 TIA Talks: Gender Pay Gap Presentation Series

-All students, staff, and faculty are welcome to join us for the following presentations and events:
+All students, staff, and faculty are welcome to join us for the following interactive presentations:

 If you would like to earn Student Leadership Institute credit for these sessions, be sure to register in advance on OrgSync using your Netpass login information.
-Please contact Michele Lenhart in the Office of Student Engagement and Multicultural Affairs, or Caryanne Keenan in Career Services with questions.
+Please contact Michele Lenhart in the Office of Student Engagement and Multicultural Affairs, or Caryanne Keenan in the Office of Career Services with questions.